 The Balloon Sinuplasty Procedure

-A balloon sinuplasty may be performed in a hospital, ambulatory-surgery setting or doctor's office.
-The procedure is commonly performed while the patient is sedated under general anesthesia but, in some cases, may be performed under local anesthetic.
+A balloon sinuplasty is most commonly performed in the doctor’s office under topical (local) anesthetic.
 During the procedure, a sinus-illumination system with laser-tipped guides keeps the area well-lit so that the surgeon can see the site accurately.
 The physician inserts a guide catheter, that is attached to a wire and a small balloon, through the nostril and near the sinus opening.
 The balloon is inflated to expand the sinus opening.
 Another catheter, called an irrigation catheter, is then inserted to cleanse the sinus with a saline solution.
 After the opening of the affected sinus is cleared, the balloon is deflated and removed, but the sinus remains open.
 By gently reconfiguring the structure of the bones in the nose, the catheter restores normal sinus drainage, and keeps post-operative pain and bleeding to a minimum.
 Most patients can return home, the same day of the procedure.

 Recovery from Balloon Sinuplasty